 I modified the design a bit so the wings don’t stuck out of the sides.
 I can post the png files if anyone wants.

 2. Make ‘em sturdier.
 I covered the back with duct tape, though that turned out to be a bad idea.
 Duct tape doesn’t like being glued to things, so my front patch fell off after the second con.

 I suggest just leaving them as plain old card stock.
 Though I have been thinking about using double-sided iron-on interfacing to stick the patches on.

 3. Cut them out.
 Then take a black marker and go around the edges so you don’t see the gross white sides (even cardstock is 3D!).

 4. Bend the arm patches a little so they will sit nicely against your bulging biceps.

 5. Coat the front and back with clear Plasti Dip spray.
 I got a can at a hardware store for $7.
 Do 4+ layers.
 Make sure you do this in a ventilated area.
 I accidentally got a whiff of this stuff and I swear my nose hairs were set ablaze.

-6. Glue these suckers onto your jacket.
+6. Attach these suckers onto your jacket.
 I used Gorilla glue that was laying around, though that was really messy since that stuff expands.
-Maybe superglue?
-Some kind of heat-activated adhesive might be a good idea.

 I have horrible cheapo methods, but for some reason I can somehow make it look good.
 Hope this helps!